nh0znoisung/Sokoban/README.md

 # Sokoban game
 **Assignment 1 - Introduction to Artificial Intelligence**
 This project is aimed to create a `Sokoban` game that we can play manually or automatically using *searching algorithm*.
 We use two searching algorithms here, the first is 'BFS' for blind search and 'A*' for heuristic search.
 Our team selects `Pygame` to create the UI of this game.
 In this project, we are going to play and solve the Sokoban game in 80 maps including 40 testcases in `Micro Cosmos` and 40 testcases in `Mini Cosmos` (source: [link](https://ksokoban.online/)).
 All problems and tasks we can see in `assignment1.pdf` file (Vietnamese language).
+Wiki Refs: [link](https://en.wikipedia.org/wiki/Sokoban)

 ## Introduction of Sokoban
 Sokoban is a puzzle video game genre in which the player pushes crates or boxes around in a warehouse, trying to get them to some goal locations.The game is played on a board of squares, where each square is a floor or a wall.
 Some floor squares contain boxes, and some floor squares are marked as goal locations.